chrisluedtke/pyflashcards/pyflashcards/cards/05 Linear Algebra I.md

 How do we find the **Cross Product** of two vectors?
 What does it produce?

 ## A
-The **Cross Product** of two vectors produces a third vector that is perpendicular/orthogonal to the first two vectors.
+The **Cross Product** of two vectors in 3-dimensional space produces a third vector that is perpendicular/orthogonal to the first two vectors.
 It is written with a regular looking multiplication sign like `a X b` but is read as "a cross b".

-The cross product can be found by creating a 3X3 matrix from the two vectors and the unit vector and then finding the determinant of the 3x3 matrix.
-The components of the **Cross Product** vector will be the same components that are added in the last step of calculating the determinant.
+The cross product of two 3-dimensional vectors can be found by creating a 3X3 matrix from the two vectors and an additional arbitrary vector.
+When finding the determinant of the 3x3 matrix, the coefficient multiplied by each component of the arbitrary vector will themselves be the components of the cross product.

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;
 \begin{aligned}